 What Community Bible Experience offers is an excellent opportunity for anyone at any stage of their journey to engage with the full picture of God’s story!
 This provides a great foundation and context for more detailed study of chapter and verse.
 It also helps develop a love for God’s word and his people.
 After all, whenever we study a book the first thing we do is read it – all of it – before digging down into the detail of key messages and characters.

 There is a lot of reading involved – what if we fall behind?

 If you’re not used to carving out time to read the Bible (or any other book), reading 12 pages a day might appear too big a challenge, but it is possible – even for non–readers.
 The support and accountability of your community group is hugely important and can help you get back on track if you’ve missed a few days – the free days over the weekend allow for this.
 However, if you fall behind significantly we would suggest that you jump to the page the rest of your group are on and read the section you missed at the end.
 You could also catch up using the mp3 audio.
 Also, if you have members of your groups for whom reading is difficult they may wish to go through the whole New Testament using the mp3.
 Using the audio is not a ‘cheat’ it is how most people have experienced the Bible for much of history.

 Very much so.
 Community Bible Experience is very well suited for use with non–Christians.
 The simple formatting of the text and book club style provides a non–threatening way for people who have never read God’s word to engage with His story and discuss it with others.

-One of the videos on the Biblica Europe YouTube channel – Jim’s Story – speaks of how a non–Christian husband and father came to faith through Community Bible Experience.
+One of the videos available in our resource section – Jim’s Story – speaks of how a non–Christian husband and father came to faith through Community Bible Experience.

 What about young people?